espadrine/metabench/README.md

 the mean squared error of this prediction,
 `L = \Sigma_i \Sigma_{jk} (\hat{s}_{r_i, b_k} - s_{r_i, b_k})^2`.

-The known model benchmark information is located in data/models.json.
+The known model benchmark information is located in the `data/models/` directory, with separate JSON files for each company.

 We evaluate different approaches (described in the next section) below, using the data snapshot 8a6870be: